 1. Model technique

-These are the tests on the physical properties of the material and we find: the tensile test, bending, compression, hardness, shear, fatigue, friction and others.
+These are the tests on the physical properties of the material.
+This includes the tensile test, bending, compression, hardness, shear, fatigue, friction, and others.
 These tests are used to check the conformity of the building material resistances to the requirements of standards.